Summary

 The facelift in Autumn 2020 included full LED exterior lights and a digital instrument panel as standard on entry-level models, as well as an updated infotainment system and other minor changes.

-“You only need to drive the A5 Cabriolet 100 metres to realise Audi has thrown everything it knows at this four-seat convertible”, Auto Trader explains.
+“You only need to drive the A5 Cabriolet 100 metres to realise Audi has thrown everything it knows at this four-seat convertible”, Auto Trader explained.
 “It boasts a range of powerful, efficient and remarkably refined engines and the cabin is a near-perfect execution of precision and quality.”

-Top Gear concludes, “The A5 Cabriolet is more of a grand touring boulevardier rather than a B-road hustler.
+Top Gear concluded, “The A5 Cabriolet is more of a grand touring boulevardier rather than a B-road hustler.
 The much newer BMW 4 Series has it well and truly licked in that regard and, erm, most other regards to be honest.”

 A5 Cabriolet highlights